Future Farm Main Dairy Unit operates commercially to provide a platform for teaching and research.

 The operators work from the inside of the circular pit enabling them to see all the cows easily and it is an ideal layout for teaching purposes.
 The farm supports student activities on a daily basis from Rural Skills Sessions and HRP students to PhD projects.
 The unit also features a parlour viewing gallery and modern cow housing.

 Cow housing incorporates two spacious, light and airy cow housing buildings, aiming to offer the optimum conditions for dairy cow health, especially to maximise ventilation.
 One building contains an area entirely of cubicle housing and the other provides both cubicles and straw yards.
-Automatic ventilation screens on some exterior walls react to wind speed helping protect sensitive computerised feeders.
-Other features of the cow housing:
+Whilst fans have been installed in the cow housing buildings to reduce the impact of heat stress in the summer.
+Other features of the cow housing includes:

-Trial area A is available for up to sixty cows, from the main herd, to feed individually.
+Trial area A is available for up to fifty-two cows to be fed seperately from the main herd.
 These cows wear a neck transponder, allowing access to an individual feed unit.
 The amount of feed eaten can be automatically weighed and recorded thereby allowing a comparison of different diets in the same area with minimum disturbance to the cows.

-The dairy unit has been designed with emphasis on environmental sustainability:
+The dairy unit has been designed with emphasis on environmental sustainability, examples of this design is detailed below:

 The Environmental Sustainability groups were formed in 2021 and the dairy unit is a proud contributor to the development and research behind these groups.